ssharma100/sctools/README.md

 # OFSC (TOA) Integration Tools (OFSC Tools)
 Solution Consultant Application Tooling

+The application is built using Apache Camel (OSS) that provides an integration and tooling framework that
 To run this router either embed the jar inside Spring or to run the route from within maven try